USS Vicksburg (CG-69): 2010s

+In 2010, Vicksburg deployed for a three month Theater Security Cooperation Surge deployment to Northern Europe.
+The ship conducted exercises with the Norwegian Navy and then participated in the Joint Warrior 10-1 multinational exercise.

 Vicksburg deployed with the Enterprise CVBG in March 2012 on the carrier's final deployment.
-Vicksburg visited Piraeus, Greece in late March 2012.
-Vicksburg conducted operations with FS Cassard (D 614) April 16-24, 2012.
+Vicksburg visited Piraeus, Greece, in late March 2012.
+Vicksburg conducted operations with the French frigate Cassard from 16–24 April 2012.
 Vicksburg visited Bahrain at the end of May and again in August.
 Vicksburg visited Lisbon, Portugal on October 17, 2012.
 Vicksburg returned to Mayport in November 2012.

-The US Navy was planning to retire Vicksburg along with eight other Ticonderoga class cruisers in fiscal year 2013 in line with US Defense Department budget reductions.
+The US Navy was planning to retire Vicksburg along with eight other Ticonderoga-class cruisers in fiscal year 2013 in line with US Defense Department budget reductions.
 The ship was scheduled to be decommissioned on 31 March 2013.

 Language inserted into the FY13 House of Representatives Defense Bill retained Vicksburg and two other of her sister ships that were slated for decommissioning.
 Retaining the ships in the active fleet was not supported by the United States Secretary of Defense, but the outcome was determined by the final FY13 Defense Bill negotiated with the United States Senate.
 Vicksburg and two other Ticonderoga-class cruisers were retained under the National Defense Authorization Act for Fiscal Year 2013.